dhis2/training-docs/content/analytic_tools/tg_validationrule.md

 ### Review the validation details

 You should see a number of violations during this period.
 Select the details button of one of the violations so you can see in more detail what the issue is.
-This example is Cake Hospital Gateway PHC in February 2023.
+This example is Cake Hospital Gateway PHC in January 2024.

 ![](Images/vrrules/image2.png)